 Marina has significant Parliamentary experience and has been a specialist advisor to several Education Ministers.
 She has experience in a range of public policy processes including the preparation of Cabinet papers, briefing Ministers, and preparing for Select Committees.

-Marina has over fourteen years experience providing legal and public policy advice on a range of issues.
+Marina has over sixteen years experience providing legal and public policy advice on a range of issues.

 In private practice, Marina has significant experience in advising institutes of technology and polytechnics, industry training organisations, universities, wananga and private training establishments as well as early childhood education services, schools and students’ associations.